ibratanov/backflip/README.md

 ## Feature Flags

 We take advantage of [feature flags](http://code.flickr.net/2009/12/02/flipping-out/), using them is super simple and quick to implement.
 If you look in [Supporting files/PrefixHeader.pch](https://github.com/ibratanov/backflip/blob/master/Supporting%20Files/PrefixHeader.pch) you can see how we define a "flag".
 We use feature flags as they make disabling / removing feature or sections quick and (mostly) pain free.

+## Project Management

+## Managing Submodules

+All submodules (both iOS and tvOS are managed in the .gitmodules file).
+New submodules are added by drag-and-dropping the project file for the submodule into a new "Group"(folder) in the Vendor directory in Xcode.
+The framework should then be added to the Embedded Binaries section of the Project settings under Targets (for either iOS or tvOS).
+The framework should then appear under the Linked Frameworks and Libraries section.